fangchun007/CarND-Semantic-Segmentation/writeup.md

 ## Introduction

 In this project, we aim to label the pixels of a road in images using a Fully Convolutional Network (FCN).
-This classification techniques will help other systems in an autonomous driving car to determine where the free space is.
-You could also extend this technique to more classes like road, vehicle, bicycle, and pedestrian.
+This classification technique will help other systems in an autonomous driving car to determine where the free space is.
+With necessary modifications, this technique can be used to classify more classes like road, vehicle, bicycle, and pedestrian.

 ## Data